 That meant that you had to watch what you say if you wanted to keep your chats private.
 We saw many instances of private chats on WhatsApp going viral because someone published screenshots online.
 That surely made some people very unhappy.
 There’s a reason why these chats are private.
 Some things should stay private, far away from the prying eyes of the public.

 However, this new security measure is smart because you won’t have to worry about your secrets being available to everyone.
 The only way someone can share your words is by showing the chat from their phones and that’s about it.
-Days, when you could wake up and see your chat messages all over the web, are over.
+The days when you could wake up and see your chat messages all over the web are over.

 New Security Features

 The new security features allow you to block other people as well as yourself from taking screenshots of private conversations.
 However, it’s not turned on by default.
 You will have to navigate through the settings to enable this feature.
 If not, people will be able to take screenshots of your conversations.